 You could send traditional, engraved invitations or go with something more whimsical such as an invite that looks like a diploma.
 At the same time as you order party invitations, you should order thank you notes.
 That way, the thank yous will be ready to be written and sent as soon as the festivities are over.
 If your budget is limited, stick with electronic invites and thank yous.

 Plan Your Menu

-If you're using a caterer, meet with her early to plan the menu, which should match the theme or style of your party and feature some of your graduate's favorite foods.
-If you plan to cook the food yourself, you should make a very detailed timetable for your party, including when you will shop and cook.
-Accept offers of assistance from friends and relatives for the cooking as well as serving and clean-up.
-As you plan your menu, consider the age of the graduate and his or her friends.
-If their tastes are partial to "kid" food, be sure to include some on your menu, whether it's pizza, hot dogs, nachos, etc.
+If you're using a caterer, meet with them early to plan the menu, which should match the theme or style of your party and feature some of your graduate's favorite foods.
+If you plan to cook the food yourself, make a very detailed timetable for your party, including when you will shop and cook.

 Choose Your Decorations

-Balloons, streamers, and flowers are popular party decorations.
-If you have a theme, plan your decorations based mainly around the theme.
-Keep in mind that the graduation is a theme in itself.
-Graduation caps and diplomas can be incorporated into all of your decorations.
-Your graduate's accomplishments can be celebrated as part of your decorations with photos, newspaper clips, and trophies set around the party in a tasteful way.
-Before you do this, make sure that it won't embarrass your graduate.
+If you have a theme, let it guide your selections for festive party details.
+Keep in mind that graduation is a theme in itself—you can incorporate caps and diplomas into many of your decorations.
+Your graduate's accomplishments can be celebrated as part of your decor with photos, newspaper clips, and trophies set around the party.
+Make sure to confirm that anything you choose to put on display will not embarrass your graduate.

-Set up a large poster board in a place where guests can sign it with a message for the grad.
-You can also invite your guests to contribute to a memorable guest book that includes photos along with a message.
+Set up a large poster board in a place where guests can sign it with a note for the grad.
+You can also invite partygoers to contribute to a memorable guest book that includes photos along with personal messages.